carrieprice78/website/content/courses/early-mobility/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Rehabilitation Research
+linktitle: Rehabilitation and Early Mobility Research
 summary: Resources for clinicians and researchers working in rehabilitation research.
-#weight: 1
+weight: 5

 # Page metadata.
-title: Rehabilitation Research
+title: Rehabilitation and Early Mobility Research
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.